 zw=4(cos(π3+π6)+isin(π3+π6))zw=4\left(\cos\left(\frac{\pi}{3}+\frac{\pi}{6}\right)+i\sin\left(\frac{\pi}{3}+\frac{\pi}{6}\right)\right) =4(cosπ2+isinπ2)=4i=4\left(\cos\frac{\pi}{2}+i\sin\frac{\pi}{2}\right)=4i

-Both methods give the same answer.
-The point of the polar method is not that it is always shorter for small numbers, but that it makes the multiplication rule easy to see: lengths multiply, angles add.
+Both methods give 4i4i.
+The point of the polar method is not that it is shorter for small numbers, but that it makes the rule visible: lengths multiply, angles add.

-The most common mistake is forgetting that i2=1i^2=-1.
-That sign change is what turns a product into the correct real part and imaginary part.
+• The most common error is forgetting that i2=1i^2=-1.
+That sign change is what produces the correct real and imaginary parts.

-Another common mistake is choosing the wrong argument in polar form.
-A reference angle by itself is not enough; you also need the correct quadrant.
+• A reference angle alone is not enough in polar form; you also need the correct quadrant.

-Students also sometimes try to add complex numbers in polar form by adding moduli and arguments.
-That does not work.
+• You cannot add complex numbers in polar form by adding moduli and arguments.
 Polar form mainly simplifies multiplication, division, and powers.

-One more edge case matters: the zero complex number has modulus 00, but its argument is not defined in the usual way.
-So polar form is mainly used for nonzero complex numbers.
+• The zero complex number has modulus 00, but its argument is undefined in the usual way, so polar form is used for nonzero numbers.

 Need help with a problem?